oroinc/documentation/commerce/user_guide/getting_started/records/records_grids.rst

 The most common way of creating a new entity record is to do it directly from the grid.

-To create a new record, click the :guilabel:`Create <Entity Name>` action button in the upper-right corner of the grid page.
+To create a new record, click **Create <Entity Name>** action button on the top right of the grid page.

 .. image:: /user_guide/img/getting_started/records/grids/grids_createnewrecord.png